 North Meadows Houses for Sale

-Search all North Meadows Houses for Sale and real estate listings below.
-North Meadows is a neighbourhood in Pitt Meadows, BC.
-North Meadows is situated north of where the Lougheed Highway passes through the city and near Dewdney Trunk Road.
+Search all North Meadows houses for sale and real estate listings below.
+North Meadows is a neighbourhood in Pitt Meadows, BC, situated north of where the Lougheed Highway passes through the city and near Dewdney Trunk Road.
 This is Pitt Meadows' most rural and agricultural neighbourhood, featuring extensive farmland.
+The neighbourhood has two stunning golf courses, Golden Eagle Golf Club and Swaneset Bay Resort and Country Club.

 Real Estate in North Meadows